gorkemerdogan/MatrixMaster/README.md

 MatrixMaster.sol library helps matrix operations in Solidity.
-It uses MM_MatrixHelper.sol for helper functions like string to quad conversion etc. Library supports the functions below:
+It uses ABDKMathQuad library to support floating-point math operations and MM_MatrixHelper.sol for helper functions like string to quad conversion etc. Library supports the functions below:

 **Basic Operations**
 1. createMatrix